divya8341883853/Task-manager/README.md

-Understood — here is the same README **with all icons removed** and written in clean, professional plain text.

----

 # Human Resource Management System (HRMS)

 A full-stack Human Resource Management System built with Node.js, React.js, and a SQL database.
 The system allows organisations to securely manage employees, teams, and team assignments while maintaining a complete audit log of all actions.

----

 ## Features